datahubio/tutorial/README.md

 ### Graphs

 Now, let's add a graph to the README file.
-There's a variety of ways to create charts in DataHub Next.
+There's a variety of ways to create charts in DataHub.

 For charts that demand more customization, the Vega and VegaLite components can be used: